 The master's program in Sociology offered by the School of Social Sciences provides students with the opportunity to study in an international environment at a renowned university.
 The program, with a duration of two years, is research oriented and builds on the School's strength in empirical-analytical approaches, particularly in quantitative methods and comparative research.
 The main research topics include Family, Education & Work, Migration & Integration, Economy & Welfare State, and Social Inequality.
 All classes are taught in English.
-According to the QS World Ranking 2019, the University of Mannheim is the best German university in the Social Sciences and Management category.
+According to the THE Ranking 2022, the University of Mannheim is the best German university in the Social Sciences.
 Our program has successfully undergone a program accreditation process, which was carried out on the national level by the accreditation agency evalag.
-The accreditation is valid until July 31, 2023.
+The accreditation is valid until 31 July 2023.

 After graduating from Leibniz University Hannover with a bachelor’s degree in Social Sciences, I wanted to pursue a master’s degree that focuses on quantitative methods and statistics.
 With the master’s program in Sociology in Mannheim, I have found exactly what I was looking for!
 What I like most about this program is being part of a small, international group of students.
 Thanks to my studies and my job as a student assistant at the GESIS Leibniz Institute for the Social Sciences, I feel well prepared for a career in academia.
 That is why I’m currently planning to pursue a doctoral degree after my graduation.

 Pursuing the master's program in Sociology at the University of Mannheim was the best choice I could have ever made with regard to both my personal and professional development.
 The fact that the entire program is taught in English helped me enormously when I was looking for a job and during my semester abroad.
 The proximity to the important social research institutes in Mannheim, GESIS and MZES, creates an ideal research atmosphere, while the focus on empirical methods and the Mannheim research network provide great opportunities both in research and economy.